itconsultis/commerce_wechatpay/README.md

 ## API docs

-1. Overwrite main class handler rather than our class "CommerceWechatpay"
+##### Overwrite main class handler

-  - use the API to change to your class first
+  1. use the API to change to your class first
   ```php
   function YOUR_MODULE_commerce_wechatpay_class_name_alter(&$class_name) {
     $class_name = 'YOUR_OWN_HANDLER_CLASS';
   }
   ```

-  - then define your class, it's recommand if you extend from the original class
+  2. then define your class, it's recommand if you extend from the original class
   ```php
   Class YOUR_OWN_HANDLER_CLASS extends CommerceWechatpay {
     public function orderId2outTradeNo ($order_num)